hanasinandeesh/Fruits-and-Vegetables-recognition/README.md

 # Fruits-and-Vegetables-recognition
-An Deep learning based image classification system that recognizes various fruits and vegetables using a Convolutional Neural Network (CNN).
-This project leverages deep learning to make accurate predictions on 20+ types of fruits and vegetables.

 # Demo
 Upload an image of a fruit or vegetable, and the model will predict the type instantly.